 - Who is talking?
 For example: the first five minutes the teacher is talking and everybody else mutes their microphones.
 The teacher appoints who is up next.

 - Use the chat.
 Your students can ask questions without having to use their microphone and disturb the instructions.
 You can see their questions in the Chat and decide when you want to answer which question.

 - Use set times.
 Don’t use Meet for the entire school day.
 Children need off screen time as well.

-Ready to get started?
-Let’s do this!
-We’ve made you a step-by-step guide.
-Download the Google Meet User guide for free.
+Ready to start?
+Let’s get started!
+We’ve prepared a step-by-step guide for you.
+Download the Google Meet User Guide for free.